indabax-za/indabax-za.github.io/content/faq/_index.md

 #### {{<icon "fa-solid fa-mug-saucer">}} &nbsp; **Will there be tea and coffee?** {.faq-item}

-Yes, there will be coffee and tea available at certains times throughout the day!
+Yes, there will be tea and coffee available at certain times throughout the day!

 #### {{<icon "fa-solid fa-utensils">}} &nbsp; **Will there be food?** {.faq-item}

 Yes, we will provide **lunch** on the 10th, 11th, and 12th July.
 We will also provide snacks and drinks throughout the day.
+Dietary requirements will be collected before the event.

 <!-- If you have an "Accommodation" travel grant (you will know this explicitly), we provide breakfast for you on the 12th, 13th, 14th, and 15th of July. -->